lyz-code/blue-book/docs/grapheneos.md

 # Tips

+## Disable Bluetooth and Wifi once it's disconnected

+If you don't want to go spreading your SSIDs you can configure graphene to disable wifi and bluetooth X minutes after loosing connection.

+For Wifi:

+- Go to Settings > network & internet > internet > network preferences
+- Select Turn off Wi-Fi automatically, for example after 2 minutes

+For Bluetooth:

+- Go to Settings > connected devices > connection preferences>  bluetooth
+- Select Turn Bluetooth off automatically, for example after 2 minutes

 ## [Split the screen](https://www.reddit.com/r/GrapheneOS/comments/134iqr3/split_screen/)

 Go into app switcher, tap on the app icon above the active app and then select "Split top".